Office: Humanities 212-D

-Ketchum serves on the CSUF Vice President of Information Technology's Advisory Council, the Academic Senate Information Technology Committee, the College of Humanities & Social Sciences Information Technology Committee, the Provost's Online Education Task Force, and the Pride Alliance for CSUF Faculty and Staff Steering Committee.
+Ketchum serves on the University's Faculty Affairs Committee, the General Education Committee, and she is a member of CSUF's Pride Alliance.
 Outside of the University, she serves on the OCEC School Compliance Task Force Steering Committee, the Orange County Lavender Democratic Club's Executive Board and is a reviewer for The M. Katherine Baird Darmer Equality Scholarship for law students.

 Ph.D.
 Cultural Studies, University of California, Davis, 2005.

-1989, B.A., Art Studio/Women and Gender Studies, University of California, Davis.
-Summa Cum Laude and Departmental Citations for Achievement in the Visual Arts
+B.A.
+Art Studio/Women and Gender Studies, University of California, Davis.
+Summa Cum Laude and Departmental Citations for Achievement in the Visual Arts, 1993.